carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_modeloptimization.md

 ## Hyperparameter Tuning

 In AzureML SDK, all modules related to hyperparameter tuning are located in the **hyperdrive** package.
 In this section, we will look very briefly at some of the available features.
-The final coding objective in AzureMl hyperparameter tuning is to create a **HyperDriveConfig** object that defines an optimization run.
+The objective in AzureML hyperparameter tuning is to create a **HyperDriveConfig** object that defines an optimization run.

 Hyperparameters can be discrete or continuous.
 We can specify continuous hyperparameters over a range of values or a set of values.
 Discrete hyperparameters are simply a set of values that we can choose one from.

-AzureML contains functions to specify discrete and continuous hyperparameter distributions in the **parameter_expressions** library of the **hyperdive** package, where we find the following functions:
+AzureML contains functions to specify discrete and continuous hyperparameter distributions in the **parameter_expressions** library of the **hyperdrive** package, where we find the following functions:

 - **choice()** - Specifies a discrete hyperparameter space as a list of possible values.
 - **lognormal()** - Specifies a continuous hyperparameter space as a log-normal distribution with a mean and standard deviation.